kisslinux/kisslinux.github.io/site/index.md

 An independent Linux® distribution with a focus on [simplicity](#simplicity) and the concept of ["less is more"](#less-is-more).
 The distribution targets **only** the x86-64 architecture and the English language.

-> “It is not daily increase but daily decrease, hack away the unessential.
-The closer to the source, the less wastage there is.” - **Bruce Lee**

 ## Overview